dabeedc/MKB/README.md

 - As a user, I want to be able to save my keyboard build to a file

 - As a user, I want to be able to optionally load my keyboard build from file when the program starts

+## Instructions for Grader
+- You can generate the first required event by clicking the "Build" button, which allows you to select components to add to Keyboard through dropdown menus.

+- You can generate the second required event by clicking the "Print" button, which shows you all of the components chosen for the keyboard.

+- You can locate my visual component by running the GUI: a visual component is seen at the main menu.
+Also, a visual component is shown to the user during the build process (when you select each component, a photo appears to aid your choices).

+- You can save the state of my application by clicking "File" in the menu bar at the main menu.

+- You can reload the state of my application by clicking "File" in the menu bar at the main menu.